The Complete Guide to Getting Started with the Braintree GraphQL API

 export const BRAINTREE_MERCHANT_ID = process.env.NEXT_PUBLIC_BRAINTREE_MERCHANT_ID

 The client token is actually a base 64 encoded JSON string which contains an authorization fingerprint.
-The fingerprint can be extract from the client token like so
+The fingerprint can be extracted from the client token like so

 const {authorizationFingerprint} = JSON.parse(atob(clientToken))